Slovakia men's national water polo team: World Championship

 The team qualified 3 times for the World Championships.
 They first qualified for the 1998 World Championships in Perth, Australia, where they advanced from the preliminary to the second round and later to the 9th to 12th place fights.
 After 4 victories in the tournament, they took 10th place overall.

 Three years later, in Fukuoka, Japan, it finished worse when it was able to score in only two matches: in the basic group with Brazil and in the match for 11th place with Kazakhstan.

 At the World Championships 2003, organized by the Spanish Barcelona and where the competition system changed, the team advanced to the round of 16.
 Surprisingly, they went through Germany and made it his biggest success.
 In subsequent placement matches, it was no longer enough for USA and then for Australia to finish 8th overall.

-In 2005, a European qualification took place in Italy for the World Championships 2005, where the team advanced to the semifinals.
+In 2005, a European qualification took place in Italy for the World Championships 2005, where the team advanced to the semi-finals.
 The first 3 teams advanced to the World Cup, but after losing to Croatia and then also in the battle for 3rd place with Romania they took 4th place, first non-promotive.